-Richard Eurich was born in 1903 in Bradford and studied at the Bradford School of Art 1922-24, before going onto the Slade School of Art 1924-26.
-Here he, like many others of his cohort, was inspired by the trends in French paintings championed by Roger Fry and Clive Bell, despite the attestations of his teacher Henry Tonks.
-Indeed, one of his reports from the Slade reads: “this student is being influenced by painters who have not been dead long enough to be respectable”, probably in reference to Cezanne, Picasso and Severini amongst other Post-Impressionist artists.
-He also took great inspiration from the Old Masters whilst at the Slade, later proposing that you could learn all you needed to about composition and technique from studying the Old Masters.
+Richard Eurich was born in 1903 in Bradford and studied at the Bradford School of Art from 1922-24, before going on to the Slade School of Art 1924-26, where he studied under Henry Tonks.
+During his time at the Slade, Eurich became interested in the trends of French painting, as championed by Roger Fry and Clive Bell.
+One of the reports given to him during his time at the Slade reads: “this student is being influenced by painters who have not been dead long enough to be respectable”, which is probably in reference to Cezanne, Picasso and Severini.
+Eurich also studied the Old Masters at great lengths, claiming such works offered one everything they might want to know about composition and technique.

 After the war he sought relief from the devastating and serious themes his work had been covering and depicted towns, seaside resorts and nursery stories, again using his instinctive understanding of perspective to map out surreal landscapes, half-remembered from his own childhood.
 He became a Royal Academician in 1953 and later taught at the Camberwell School of Art from 1949 to 1968.
 In 1979 there was a major retrospective of his work at the Bradford Art Galleries and Museum and in 1991 his work was well-received by critics and public at the Imperial War Museum in Richard Eurich: D-day to Dunkirk, just one year before he passed away in 1992.

 A good deal of his works feature in Andrew Lambirth's 'The Art of Richard Eurich', published in 2020 by Lund Humpries (pp11-185).